sinjie2008/Foundational-Electronics-Core-Systems/docs/spec.md

 14. **Public Catalog Snapshot**: `PublicCatalogService` aggregates categories, series, metadata definitions/values, product custom field labels, and product data into one JSON payload exposed via a GET-only action for publishing/consumption use cases.
 15. **Catalog Truncate Workflow**: `CatalogTruncateService` performs a full catalog reset initiated from the CSV tools card, enforces a two-step confirmation in the UI, suspends concurrent CSV import/export calls, disables foreign key checks, truncates every catalog-related table (category, series, products, field definitions, field values, and seed history), leaves the database empty so the next CSV import defines the entire hierarchy, and records an immutable audit entry under `storage/csv/truncate_audit.jsonl` with timestamp, operator-provided reason, and deletion counts.
 16. **Bootstrap DataTables UX**: All administrator-facing tables (`#series-fields-table`, `#series-metadata-fields-table`, `#product-list-table`, `#csv-history-table`, `#truncate-audit-table`) are enhanced with jQuery DataTables (Bootstrap 5 skin) in client-side mode so users gain pagination, column sorting, and inline search without changing the cached state flow inside `CatalogUI`; each render helper now (re)hydrates the DataTable instance after diffing rows so selection state and button hooks stay intact.
+17. **Spec Search Rendering**: `spec-search.html` now consumes a purpose-built API (`catalog.php?action=v1.specSearchSnapshot`) that assembles root categories, component families, mechanical facets, and a flattened series row list directly on the server via `SpecSearchService`.
+Root category selection behaves like a radio group (default = General Product); category checkboxes can filter multiple component families at once; each Mechanical Parameter card exposes a nested search input and scroll containers to handle long value lists.
+Every root selection issues an AJAX call to the snapshot endpoint with `rootId=<radio value>` so the Product Category deck and results payload always reflect the active root; responses are cached client-side to keep subsequent toggles instant while guaranteeing accurate checkbox groupings.
+The bottom DataTable mirrors admin styling but exposes `Edit` as a CTA placeholder for future drill-down; pagination defaults to four cards wide as pictured, with fallbacks for non-JS browsing (server renders the first page statically, JS progressively enhances the table for client-side filtering).
+If the snapshot call fails, the UI surfaces a Bootstrap warning that live data is unavailable; only when `<main data-demo="true">` is provided will QA opt into the embedded demo payload.
+18. **Spec Search API Composition**: `SpecSearchService` wraps `PublicCatalogService` to produce a UI-ready snapshot (`roots`, `categoryColumnsByRoot`, `mechanicalFacets`, `results`, and `defaultRootId`).
+The server precomputes facet value lists, derives default selections, and flattens series metadata so the frontend only renders what it receives-no client-side schema derivation or hard-coded JSON is required.

+## Spec Search Layout Blueprint

+- **Product Search Band**: Full-width bordered container with the title "Product Search".
+Contains a "Filter Product By" row with two radio-style checkboxes.
+"General Product" is checked on initial load; "Automotive Product" is unchecked.
+Clicking either deselects the other, triggers an AJAX refresh (`v1.specSearchSnapshot?rootId=<value>`) to hydrate the correct Product Category deck, and immediately re-evaluates results.
+- **Product Category Deck**: Directly below the root selector, categories are grouped by families (EMC Components, Magnetic Components, Transformer, Wireless Power Transfer).
+Each family label sits above its own column of checkboxes (Ferrite Chip Bead, Ferrite Chip Bead (Large Current), Chip Inductor, etc.).
+Multiple checkboxes may be active at once, so the UI must keep each list vertically aligned while allowing overflow scrollbars if the options exceed the fixed height.
+- **Mechanical Parameters**: Secondary section title matches the wireframe.
+Contains four equally sized cards (Series, acf.field, and two placeholders for additional specs).
+Each card hosts a small caption, a nested "Search Filter" input, and a scrollable list showing key/value sets (`ZIK300-RC-10`, `value`, etc.).
+Cards enforce both vertical overflow (internal scroll) and horizontal spacing (gutter) so they stay on one row at desktop sizes but can wrap on narrow screens.
+- **Multi-Facet Interaction**: Cards behave independently; changes within a given card only affect that facet while preserving previously chosen filters from the root/category section.
+- **Results Grid**: Lower panel contains a search input on the right, DataTable-styled rows with "Series" and "acf.field" columns, and per-row "Edit" buttons on the far right to mimic the requested CTA.
+Table rows stretch full-width, and pagination controls (four square indicators in the wireframe) map to DataTables pagination anchors.
+Horizontal scroll handles wide attribute sets, while vertical spacing maintains consistent gutters with the upper panels.
+- **Accessibility**: All filters require `<label>` associations, keyboard focus outlines, and descriptive text so the experience is operable without pointing devices.
+Each visual annotation from the wireframe (default selection, root category, multi-facet search, overflow arrows) now corresponds to CSS utility comments that explain how to reproduce the behavior in code.

 ## 4. Pseudocode (Critical Paths)